riserobotics/.github/profile/README.md

 <h2 align="center">
-  Welcome to the RISE organization - a hub for soft and hardware within the RISE project.
+  Welcome to the RISE organization - a hub for our exoskeleton soft and hardware!
 </h2>